devtron-labs/devtron-documentation/docs/user-guide/plugins/ansible-runner.md

 # Ansible Runner

 ## Introduction
-The **Ansible Runner** plugin by Devtron enables seamless execution of Ansible Playbooks within your Devtron workflows using the ansible-runner tool.
-For example, user can use this plugin to trigger the Ansible Plabooks which can automate task like configuring cluster add-ons, managing node configurations, and network configurations.
+The **Ansible Runner** plugin by Devtron enables seamless execution of Ansible Playbooks within your Devtron workflows using the Ansible Runner tool.
+For example, users can use this plugin to trigger the Ansible Playbooks which can automate tasks like configuring cluster add-ons managing node configurations, and network configurations.

 ### Prerequisites
 Before integrating the **Ansible Runner** plugin make sure that you have properly configured Ansible playbooks.